All Episodes

 Israel is a different kind of issue than the black and white stuff for him because there's some people on the extreme right wing who support Zionism and the relationship between the existence of Israel and evangelical Christianity is intertwined.

-At the same time, a huge chunk of the extreme right wing are neo-Nazis, some of whom are fine with Israel existing if they can just send all the Jewish people there, while others are more into a final solution and exterminationism.
+At the same time, a huge chunk of the extreme right wing are neo Nazis, some of whom are fine with Israel existing if they can just send all the Jewish people there, while others are more into a final solution and exterminationism.

 The world Alex comes from has two different branches with different relationships with Israel, and that's not the case on a lot of issues.

-It's okay to be a hardline anti-abortion zealot because there's no community of pro-choice extreme right-wingers.
+It's okay to be a hardline anti abortion zealot because there's no community of pro choice extreme right wingers.

-It's okay to be a fanatic against government regulation because the extreme right is never going to disagree with you there.
+fanatic against government regulation because the extreme right is never going to disagree with you there.

-The thing to understand is that he's not really pro-Israel.
+The thing to understand is that he's not really pro Israel, he's not pro Iran, he's not even anti either of these countries.

 He just hates Muslims, and he wants to enforce eugenic policies on them.